 While several major airlines operate out of Detroit Metro Airport, including Spirit Airlines and Southwest Airlines, it's Delta Air Lines that offers the largest number of flights to domestic and international destinations.
 The airport also serves plenty of cargo and charter flights.

 02 of 08

 Bishop International Airport (FNT) in Flint bills itself as having the “lowest average airfares in Michigan.”
 The airport passenger terminal received a massive renovation in 2012 and is designed for easy in-and-out access.
 It also hosts flights for several major airlines, including American Airlines, Delta, Southwest, and United Airlines.

 Lansing's Capital Region International Airport (LAN) dates back to 1929.
 It's grown to include nine gates used by Delta, United and Sun Country Airlines.
 Destinations served by the three airlines include Detroit, Chicago, Minneapolis, Atlanta and Washington, D.C., and even includes nonstop service to Cancun, Mexico, to allow locals to escape the freezing winters.
 The airport also provides cargo, corporate, and general aviation services.

 04 of 08

 05 of 08

-These days, the airport has commercial, corporate and private operations.
+Now the airport has commercial, corporate, and private operations.
 It operates two runways and a passenger terminal with two short-term parking lots.
 AvFlight Detroit City is the FBO service provider for Detroit.

 06 of 08

 Willow Run Airport in Ypsilanti, Michigan, has four runways and provides services for 65,000 cargo, corporate and general aviation operations a year.
-It is the fourth largest airport in Michigan.
-It was originally home to some of the region's first passenger airlines before they moved to Detroit Metro in the 1950s.
+It is the fourth largest airport in Michigan and was originally home to some of the region's first passenger airlines before they moved to Detroit Metro in the 1950s.

 07 of 08